dCache/dcache-book2/install.md

 * [Installing a dCache instance] (#installing-a-dcache-instance)

       * [Prerequisites] (#prerequisites)
       * [Installation of the dCache Software] (#installation-of-the-dCache-software)
       * [Readying the PostgreSQL server for the use with dCache] (#readying-the-postgresql-server-for-the-use-with-dcache)
-      * [Configuring Chimera] (#
+      * [Configuring Chimera] (#configuring-chimera)
-      * [Configuring dCache] (#
+      * [Configuring dCache] (#configuring_dcache)
-      * [Installing dCache on several nodes] (#
+      * [Installing dCache on several nodes] (#installing-dcache-on-several-nodes)

-* [Securiting your dCache installation]
+* [Securiting your dCache installation]  (#securiting-your-dcache-installation)
-* [Upgrading a dCache Instance]
+* [Upgrading a dCache Instance]  (#upgrading-a-dcache-instance)

 The first section describes the installation of a fresh DCACHE instance using RPM files downloaded from [the DCACHE home-page].
 It is followed by a guide to upgrading an existing installation.
-In both cases we assume standard requirements of a small to medium sized DCACHE instance without an attached tertiary storage system.
+In both cases we assume standard requirements of a small to medium sized DCACHE instance without an attached [tertiary storage system] *(https://www.dcache.org/manuals/Book-2.16/reference/rf-glossary-fhs.shtml#gl-tss).
 The third section contains some pointers on extended features.

 Installing a DCACHE instance
 ============================